Heat Wave (1963 song): Background, composition and reception

+Influence and use in other media

 The Martha and the Vandellas version was featured in the 1970 film The Boys in the Band, in a scene in which several of the characters perform an impromptu line dance to the recording.
-It also appeared in Brian De Palma's 1976 film Carrie and was also featured in the 1979's More American Graffiti and is included on the film’s soundtrack album.
-In the 1992 film Sister Act, Whoopi Goldberg sings the song (arranged by Marc Shaiman) as part of her Vegas nightclub act saluting '60s girl groups.
+It also appeared in Brian De Palma's 1976 film Carrie and was also featured in the 1979's More American Graffiti and is included on the film's soundtrack album.
+In the film Sister Act (1992), Whoopi Goldberg sings the song (arranged by Marc Shaiman) as part of her Vegas nightclub act saluting 1960s girl groups.

+In 1987 the song was covered for an L&P advertisement by a New Zealand supergroup (later renamed "80 in the Shade") featuring Margaret Ulrich, Annie Crummer and others.

-In a 2007 DVD entitled "The Lovin' Spoonful with John Sebastian – Do You Believe in Magic", author Sebastian illustrates how he sped up the three-chord intro from "Heat Wave" to come up with the intro to "Do You Believe in Magic".
+In a 2007 DVD titled The Lovin' Spoonful with John Sebastian – Do You Believe in Magic, John Sebastian illustrates how he sped up the three-chord intro from "Heat Wave" to come up with the intro to "Do You Believe in Magic".

-Billboard named the song number 12 on their list of 100 Greatest Girl Group Songs.

-In 2021, it was listed at No. 257 on Rolling Stone's Top 500 Best Songs.